When to Start Saving for Retirement (It’s Sooner Than You Think)

 When to Start Saving for Retirement

-You can put off saving for retirement until your 30s or 40s, but it will be harder to achieve your goal because time will not be on your side.
+You can put off saving for retirement until your 30s or 40s, but time will not be on your side.
 Remember, an important part of your retirement plan is the money that you’ll invest.
 You’ll probably be able to build your nest egg through a combination of saving and compounding interest to maximize your funds.

-The earlier you start saving for retirement, the more time your money has to grow.
+The earlier you start, the more time your money has to grow.
 That growth might be an extremely important part of your retirement plans, so the sooner you start saving, the better.
-In fact, a person who starts putting away money at age 25 will actually have to save less as a result of the gains created by a reasonable return on their investments.
+In fact, a person who starts putting away money at age 25 will actually have to save less as a result of the gains from a reasonable return on their investments.

 Further Reading: “When Might Be the Best Time to Start Saving for Retirement?”